Gonioscopy

 In ophthalmology, gonioscopy is a routine procedure that measures the angle between the iris and the cornea (the iridocorneal angle), using a goniolens (also known as a gonioscope) together with a slit lamp or operating microscope.
 Its use is important in diagnosing and monitoring various eye conditions associated with glaucoma.

 The goniolens or gonioscope

-The goniolens allows the clinician - usually an ophthalmologist or optometrist - to view the irideocorneal angle through a mirror or prism, without which the angle is masked by total internal reflection from the ocular tissue.
+Gonioscopy enables visualization of the iridocorneal angle using a specialized contact lens with mirrors or prisms, which overcomes total internal reflection at the cornea–air interface that otherwise prevents direct observation of the angle.

 The mechanism for this process varies with each type of goniolens.
 Three examples of goniolenses are the: